okeeffed/developer-notes/manual/SQL/SQL-Tuning.md

 You see that this is not about limiting the result set, but instead about limiting the intermediate number of records within a query.

-Note that the difference between these two clauses lies in the fact that the WHERE clause introduces a condition on individual rows, while the HAVING clause introduces a condition on aggregations or results of a selection where a single result, such as MIN, MAX, SUM,… has been produced from multiple rows.
+Note that the difference between these two clauses lies in the fact that the WHERE clause introduces a condition on individual rows, while the HAVING clause introduces a condition on aggregations or results of a selection where a single result, such as MIN, MAX, SUM... has been produced from multiple rows.

 ## Set-based versus Procedural Approaches to Querying